ExclamationLabs/connector-grafana/README.md

    </td>
    <td>String
    </td>
    <td>The data source user name.
-Not used by Loki but supports other types of datasources
+Not used by Loki but supports other types of data sources
    </td>
   </tr>
   <tr>